oroinc/documentation/user_guide_sales_tools/b2b_sales/territory_management.rst

 To be able to view territory assignment from the grid of the related entity, make sure that **Territory** is enabled in the **Grid Settings**.

 .. image:: ../../img/territories/grid_settings_territory.png
+   :alt: Select territory in grid settings

 .. image:: ../../img/territories/grid_territories.png
+   :alt: Opportunity in territories is 1000

 When enabled, the Territory column will appear in the grid showing the territory to which a particular record is assigned.